All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Why Patience Matters More Than Perfection

 The dose escalation schedule exists for a reason: it gives your body time to adapt to the medication.
-The first 4 weeks on 0.25mg are not meant to produce dramatic weight loss.
+The first 4 weeks on 0.25mg aren't meant to produce dramatic weight loss.
 Think of this period as laying the groundwork.
 Your GI system is adjusting, your brain's appetite centers are recalibrating, and you're building the habits that will support your results at higher doses.
 Patients who try to rush this process by skipping doses or escalating faster than prescribed are more likely to experience severe side effects and discontinue treatment.

 Realistic Goal Setting for New Patients